Nicholas Schaffner: Biography

 As an author, his other works include the Pink Floyd biography A Saucerful of Secrets: The Pink Floyd Odyssey as well as the children's book The Boys from Liverpool: John, Paul, George, Ringo.
 In 1981 he collaborated with his sister, Elizabeth, on 505 Rock-and-Roll Questions Your Friends Can't Answer.
 This was followed by The British Invasion (1982), a compendium of lengthy historical essays covering the Beatles and many of their contemporary UK groups, as well as shorter essays (mostly written by other writers of Schaffner's acquaintance) on other English music acts through the 1970s.
 Schaffner also wrote articles for Rolling Stone, Musician, The Village Voice, and Trouser Press.

-Schaffner died on August 28, 1991, in New York City of an AIDS-related illness shortly after the release of Saucerful of Secrets: The Pink Floyd Odyssey.
-He was survived by his mother and his three siblings.

 Schaffner's song cycle, Magical Kingdoms, was self-released in 1990.
 Music from the collection has been performed posthumously at tribute events at venues including New York's Lincoln Center.

+Schaffner died on August 28, 1991, in New York City of an AIDS-related illness shortly after the release of Saucerful of Secrets: The Pink Floyd Odyssey.